-The illicit economy continues to threaten the local economy and have a negative impact on the fiscus.
+The illicit economy continues to threaten the local economy and have a negative impact on the fiscus

 The illicit economy usually grows during periods of slow economic recovery and this continues to have negative social and revenue effects for South Africa.
 Proceeds from the illicit economy (e.g. smuggling and the sale of contraband cigarettes) are often channelled into funding organised crime.
-Furthermore there is a double impact on tax revenue: firstly, entities involved in the illicit economy are often non-compliant with respect to taxes, and secondly, there is a knock-on effect on revenue collected from traders involved in the sale of legitimate goods due to the decreased consumption of these goods.
+Furthermore, there is a double impact on tax revenue: firstly, entities involved in the illicit economy are often non-compliant with respect to taxes, and secondly, there is a knock-on effect on revenue collected from traders involved in the sale

+The risks that SARS face, stem from its exposure to the uncertain global economic climate and the compliance behaviour of taxpayers and traders in response to this climate, as well as the risks stemming from its own operations of legitimate goods due to the decreased consumption of these goods.
 For example, it is estimated that there is a loss of between R2 billion and R4.5 billion to the fiscus due to the smuggling and consumption of contraband cigarettes.